Arkam-X/Prep-AI/README.md

-# 🎙️ Talking AI Interviewer
+# 🎙️ Talking AI Interviewer - PrepAI

 The **Talking AI Interviewer** is a voice-based interview practice application where users interact with an AI interviewer through a real-time voice call.
 The system is designed to collect interview preferences conversationally and generate interview questions based on the user’s input.